peerreynders/astro-scratch/docs/26/index.md

 }
 ```

-`src/components/featured-work` being part of the `home.astro` layout gets `c-featured-work` included in the layout's style sheet:
+`src/components/featured-work.astro` being part of the `home.astro` layout `c-featured-work` is included in the layout's style sheet:

 ```scss
 // file: src/styles/home.scss